ragnarlotus/vue-flux-docs/src/v5/components/flux-controls.md

 ## Description

-It is a default component to diplay controls with buttons to display previous, next, play and pause.
+It is a default component to display controls with buttons to display previous, next, play and pause.

 The slot can be overwritten with custom controls.